 Coconut milk contributes about half of the greenhouse gas emissions of soy milk production.
 Coconuts are also grown in tropical areas, and the increased demand may increase the likelihood of biodiversity loss5.
 To avoid supporting unsustainable practices, you can look out for Fair Trade Certified coconut milk.

-Rice milk production involves pressing the rice through a grinding mill, filtering, and blending it with water.
+Rice milk production involves pressing the rice through a grinding mill, filtering it, and blending it with water.
 Rice milk is easily digestible compared to other milk like oat milk or nut milk.
 It is also suitable for lactose-intolerant people or people with nut allergies.

 Rice paddies are known to contain bacteria that give off methane1, contributing to a significant amount of greenhouse gas emissions.
 They also require a substantial amount of water to produce rice.
 In addition, rice contains high levels of arsenic that can contaminate waterways.
 Rice milk uses more water than oat milk but less water than cow milk.